cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

    same major version using `pg_basebackup` via streaming replication protocol - useful if you want to migrate databases to Cloud Native PostgreSQL, even from outside Kubernetes.

+!!!
+Important
+    Cloud Native PostgreSQL requires both the `postgres` user and database to always exists.
+Using the local Unix Domain Socket, it needs to connect as `postgres` user to the `postgres` database via `peer` authentication in order to perform administrative tasks on the cluster.
+    **DO NOT DELETE** the `postgres` user or the `postgres` database!!!

 ## initdb